kputnam/piggly/README.md

 to compile everything again.
 If a procedure is added or changed, it will be recompiled.
 The report index is rebuilt on each run, but the individual reports are only rebuilt if the coverage for that procedure was updated or if the source code changed.

-Piggly can also be run from Rake, with a task like:
-    require 'piggly/task'

-    namespace :spec do
-      Piggly::Task.new(:piggly => 'db:test:prepare') do |t|
-        t.libs.push 'spec'
-        t.test_files = FileList['spec/**/*_spec.rb']
-        t.aggregate  = false # clear previous runs

-        # this can be used if piggly is frozen in a Rails application
-        t.libs.concat Dir['vendor/gems/*/lib/'].sort.reverse
-        t.piggly_path = Dir['vendor/gems/piggly-*/bin/piggly'].sort.last
-      end
-    end

-    $ rake spec:piggly

 ## Bugs & Issues